-You are hereby invited to join the Long Island Chapter of the Association of Energy Engineers at our upcoming meeting, NEXT Monday, May 22, 2017 at 7 pm, to be held in Theobald Hall Room 409, at the Old Westbury Campus of NYIT.
-We are pleased to welcome Mr. Bruce Curtis, P.E., President of Pearl Street LED Lighting Systems, who will present on LED Lighting Technology and Controls at our May 22, 2017 meeting.
+The Long Island Chapter of the Association of Energy Engineers welcomed Mr. Bruce Curtis, P.E., President of Pearl Street LED Lighting Systems, who presented on LED Lighting Technology and Controls at our May 22, 2017 meeting.

 Mr. Curtis began his career with Con Edison of NY working in various roles in the power generation and electrical distribution divisions.
 After Con Edison, he co-founded two successful energy start-up companies, The Dome-Tech Group and DT Solar.
 Mr. Curtis has led numerous large energy/facility projects at leading tri-state healthcare institutions including Montefiore Medical Center, NYU Medical Center, Beth Israel, Columbia Presbyterian, and Memorial Sloan-Kettering.
 He is a Professional Engineer, Building Commissioning Engineer, Certified Energy Manager, Certified Lighting Efficiency Professional and a LEED AP.
 He earned a B.E. in Engineering at SUNY Maritime College.
 For more information about Pearl Street LED Lighting Systems, click here: http://www.pearlstreetled.com/about